Windows Resource Protection Could Not Perform the Requested Operation

 1. How do I fix SFC Scannow not working?

-If you are facing the issue that SFC command cannot finish scanning and fixing corrupt files, you can try these solutions to get rid of it: run disk error checking for hard drive, modify Security Descriptors in WinSXS folder, enable Windows Module Installer.
+If you're encountering the issue that the SFC Scannow command fails to complete its scan and repair process, consider trying these solutions: run a disk error check on your hard drive, modify Security Descriptors in the WinSXS folder, or enable the Windows Module Installer service.

 2. What happens if SFC Scannow fails?

-If SFC Scannow command fails to complete the scanning (reach 100%), you will end up with an error message such as "Windows Resource Protection found corrupt files but was unable to fix some of them, proceed to the next step immediately blew" or "Windows Resource Protection could not perform the requested operation".
-To continue the task, you need to either parse the CBS.log file if system file checker fails or perform a Windows Repair Install according to the information shown in Command Prompt.
+If the SFC Scannow command fails to reach 100%, you may receive error messages like "Windows Resource Protection found corrupt files but was unable to fix some of them" or "Windows Resource Protection could not perform the requested operation."
+To resolve this, you can parse the CBS.log file for details or perform a Windows Repair Install based on the Command Prompt's guidance.
 However, you can also try other solutions to get this issue fixed, see solutions described above.

 3. How do I fix Windows Resource Protection found corrupt files?